International School Saint Lucia (ISSL)

 Student Sign -out Sheet

-Students leaving school during the day must be signed out at the office by the parent or guardian.
+Students leaving school during the day must be signed out at the office.
 If possible, parents are encouraged to notify the office a day before needing to leave school before 2:30pm.
-Students are not permitted to leave the school during the school day.

 When the Fire alarm sounds, students must follow the teacher quietly to the exit as indicated in each room.
 Students must remain with their classes and teachers and remain in the designated area away from the school buildings until advised to return to the buildings.